-How to set up your online fitness classes during COVID-19
+How to start an online fitness business during COVID-19

 Even before Covid-19 happened, virtual fitness was being hyped as a big fitness trend.